r1-prototype-studies/GithubActions/README.md

    ```
    {{ steps.greet.outputs.time}}
 * Workflow can be triggered from github events.
+* Use cron schedule to trigger the workflow at specified time.
 # Commands

 | Commands | Example | Description                                            |